brsr/antitile/docs/conway.rst

 Open questions
 --------------
-* Are there any irreducible operators other than `j` that produce only quad faces?
+* Are there any irreducible EROs other than `j` that produce only quad faces?
-* Are there any operators such that `rxr = dxd`?
+* Are there any chiral EROs such that `rxr = dxd`?
 (They would have to be type 1 operators.)
 * Are there other conditions that can be added to the invariants for :math:`L_x` to make the set of conditions sufficient as well as necessary?